nixpig/syringe.sh/README.md

 Note: when using the SSH agent directly, the syringe.sh host must also be configured in SSH config.

-In any case, if you have an SSH agent running and the specified identity is not already loaded into the SSH agent, you will be prompted to do so.
+In any case, if you have an SSH agent running and the specified identity is not already loaded into the SSH agent, you will be prompted to add it.

 ### Settings file